1cupsalted European style butter~85% fat butter, see recipe note #1

 Store cooled cookies in an airtight container at room temperature.

-- European Style Butter or cultured butter is a higher fat butter vs. many in the US, look for 85% butterfat.
+European Style Butter or cultured butter is a higher fat butter vs. many in the US, look for 85% butterfat.
 There are many foreign and domestic brands that make this style of butter.
+If you are using unsalted butter, increase the sea salt to 1/2 teaspoon.